 Gabriel D., 18, left his family and country nearly a year ago.
 The youngest of three siblings, he finds himself most affected by the disbursement of his family, leaving his parents in Venezuela, a sibling in Chile and another who he’d later join in Colombia.
 Gabriel originally planned to seek a profession in the food and beverage industry with an emphasis in gastronomy.
 When that didn’t work out, he accepted a position working at Sunshine, where he became fascinated by the many steps involved in the process of growing flowers.
-Gabriel looks to continuing his learning as he finds meaning in this unexpected career move.
+Gabriel looks to continue his learning as he finds meaning in this unexpected career move.
 “The most important thing for him,” he confides: “…is to always continue learning.”

 Gainful employment is one of the most important steps to rebuilding lives for the 30 million people forced to flee their homes.
 As a proud member of the United Nations Global Compact, joining forces with organizations like The Tent Partnership for Refugees to generate jobs for refugees worldwide are only a few of the ways to better the quality of life for our communities.
 For us at Sunshine, hiring these bright and eager refugees is not only an investment in our company, but it’s a way to strengthen our committed family that find community and belonging in the fertile flower fields in the savanna of Bogotá.

 In honor of this Mother’s Day, we took a trip down to our flower farms in Bogota to get to know some of these devoted women and share their impactful stories.